Yenching Academy: Controversy

 Many of the Yenching program's features have generated controversy in China.
 The continued introduction of English courses, which in other colleges at Peking already make up a significant proportion of the courses offered, has drawn criticism for not being inclusive enough of Chinese culture.
 Additionally, the usage of the central Jing Yuan raised protests from students who were against the development of green spaces on campus.
 Graduate students at Peking have also found the shorter duration of the Yenching master's degrees to be unfair and expressed concern that Yenching degrees may eclipse their own in prestige.
 Students also found it unfair that the leadership program would allow interdisciplinary studies, which is still a rarity in China.
 Likewise, professors have been vocal about the inequity that Yenching professors will introduce to the professoriate.

 The reaction among students and professors at Peking to the Yenching announcement is rather illustrative of the politically engaged open-minded nature of the university, where students historically played a major part in the New Culture Movement, May Fourth Movement, Tiananmen Square protest of 1989 and other significant events.
-In comparison, the reaction at Tsinghua to the Schzwarman program was rather muted, exemplifying its historical character as a politically correct technocratic school.
+In comparison, the reaction at Tsinghua to the Schwarzman program was rather muted, exemplifying its historical character as a politically correct technocratic school.